Khalidur-sujon/Khalidur-sujon/README.md

 Mern Developer | Passionate about Web Development | | Eager to Grow & Excel | Enthusiastic Learner & Problem Solver
 ----------------------------------------------------------------------------------------------------------------------------------------------

-I am a skilled backend developer specializing in MERN.
+I am a skilled full stack developer specializing in MERN.
 My passion for Web Development fuels my coding prowess.
 I continuously seek growth, tackle challenges, and stay up-to-date with industry trends.
 Meticulous and detail-oriented, I create elegant solutions that scale and optimize performance.
 Collaborative and forward-thinking, I aspire to leave a mark on the web development landscape through my MERN expertise.

 *   🌍  I'm based in Dhaka, Bangladesh
 *   ✉️  You can contact me at [khalidur.sujon@gmail.com](mailto:khalidur.sujon@gmail.com)